Dastanoyx/Dastanoyx/README.md

 ### Hi👋,I'm Yasin.

-I'm a Big Data & Business intelligence engineer,Self-Finder and Instructor from  Tunis, Tunisia.
+I'm a Big Data & Business intelligence engineer,Self-Finder from Tunis, Tunisia.
 I'm passionate about sharing knowledge, creating technology to help and elevate people, documentation, software engineering, data science.

 Here are some ideas to get you started: